fjzink/ruby-linked-list/README.md

 The `value` instance variable simply stores the value of the current node of the linked list.

 The `next` instance variable stores a reference to the next node in the linked list.
-This allows the object's instance methods to to traverse the list, moving from one node to the next.
+This allows the object's instance methods to traverse the list, moving from one node to the next.

 The two attribute methods at the top of the class are Ruby shorthand methods for creating getter and setter methods for the instance variables.
-The `attr_reader` method creates a getter method for the value instace variable which allows the user to retrive the value of the node.
+The `attr_reader` method creates a getter method for the `value` instance variable which allows the user to retrieve the value of the node.
 The `attr_accessor` method creates both a getter and a setter method for the `next` instance variable which allows the user to both retrieve and set a new value for the `next` instance variable.

 ## LinkedList Class
-The `LinkedList` class models the linked list by storing a reference to the head of the list , and providing instance methods to interact with the list.
+The `LinkedList` class models the linked list by storing a reference to the head of the list, and providing instance methods to interact with the list.

 The `@head` instance variable stores a reference to the head (first) node in the list.
 The instance methods use the `@head` instance variable to traverse the list by jumping from node to node using each node's `next` instance variable pointing to the next node in the list as described above.